-Candidates may not file a Declaration of Candidacy form for more than one term of office for the same district, or for more than one district or municipal office at a time.
+Candidates may not file a Declaration of Candidacy form for more than one term of office for the same district, or for more than one district or municipal office at a time.5

 Voter Nominated Offices: state legislative offices, and U.S. federal offices.

-You must indicate on your Declaration of Candidacy whether or not you want your party preference to be printed next to your name on the ballot.
-If you list a party preference, that party will be printed after your name on the ballot.
-If you do not list a party preference, the words "Party Preference: None" will be printed after your name on the ballot.
+You must indicate on the Declaration of Candidacy the party preference chosen on your most recent affidavit of registration.
+The party preference will be printed after your name on the ballot.
+If you did not list a party preference, the words "Party Preference: None" will be printed.6

-- If you choose to put your party preference on the Declaration of Candidacy, you must be registered to vote in that party. - You must also provide a 10-year history of your party registration which will be posted on the Secretary of State's website. - The party preference or no preference from the Primary Election ballot will be the same for the General Election ballot.
+- Your preference is not meant to presume you are the nominee of, nor endorsed by, the party. - Any qualified voter may vote for any candidate for a voter-nominated office regardless of the candidate's or voter's preference. - You must also provide a 10-year history of your party registration which will be posted on the Secretary of State's website. - The party preference or no preference from the Primary Election ballot will be the same for the General Election ballot.

-&lt;sup>6 E.C. §8003(b), §10510(b), §10220.5
+5 E.C. §8003(b), §10510(b), §10220.5

-&lt;sup>7 E.C. §8002.5
+6 E.C. §8002.5